 More About Finding a Hiring Manager’s Email

 Here are a few answers to common questions about locating a hiring manager’s email address:

 How do I get the hiring manager’s email?

 You can use email finder services to locate the email from a hiring manager quickly and in bulk.
 You can also use the information you have to search for the hiring manager on Google, search through the company website, and even deduce their email address.

 How do I find the hiring manager’s contact information?

 A hiring manager usually leaves their contact information at the end of the job posting.
 If they post the ad on multiple websites, you can search for the job posting to see if the email address is listed in another post.

 You can also search for the hiring manager’s information on the company website, social media, or LinkedIn.

 Is it OK to email the hiring manager directly?

-It’s ok to send a direct message to a hiring manager if you already know the manager or know they are the right decision maker.
-However, you may not want to contact the manager directly if the company is using a staffing agency.
+It’s ok to send a direct message to a hiring manager if you already know the manager or know they are the right decision-maker.
+However, you may not want to contact the manager directly if the company uses a staffing agency.